Paula Vogel: 1992–2014: Early works and breakthrough

+2015–present: Broadway debut

 Vogel's first play with music, Indecent, co-created and directed by Rebecca Taichman, premiered at Yale Repertory Theatre on October 2, 2015, and then ran at La Jolla Playhouse (San Diego) in November 2015.
 Indecent was a finalist for the 2016 Edward M. Kennedy Prize for Drama.

 The play premiered Off-Broadway at the Vineyard Theatre, running from April 27, 2016 (previews), officially on May 17, 2016, and closing on June 19, 2016.
 The play was nominated for the 2016 Lucille Lortel Award, Outstanding Play.
 Indecent premiered on Broadway at the Cort Theatre on April 4, 2017, in previews, and opened April 18.
 The Off-Broadway cast, featuring Adina Verson and Katrina Lenk, reprised their roles in the Broadway production, with additional cast including Ben Cherry, Andrea Goss, and Eleanor Reissa.
 The play has music composed by Lisa Gutkin and Aaron Halva.
 The play is being produced by Vineyard Theatre in association with La Jolla Playhouse and Yale Repertory Theatre.
 This marks Vogel's Broadway debut.
-The play "is inspired by the real-life controversy surrounding the 1923 Broadway production of Sholem Asch's 'God of Vengeance', the love story of two women."
+The play "is inspired by the real-life controversy surrounding the 1923 Broadway production of Sholem Asch's God of Vengeance, the love story of two women."
 Indecent was nominated for the 2017 Outer Critics Circle Awards: Outstanding New Broadway Play, Rebecca Taichman as Outstanding Director of a Play, Outstanding Lighting Design, Outstanding Projection Design (Tal Yarden), Outstanding Featured Actor In A Play (Richard Topol), and Outstanding Featured Actress In A Play (Katrina Lenk).
 The play was nominated for the 2017 Drama Desk Award, Outstanding Play and Outstanding Lighting Design for a Play (Christopher Akerlind).

+Vogel premiered a new work titled Mother Play on Broadway as part of Second Stage Theater's 2023-2024 season.